kube-reporting/metering-operator/Documentation/reportgenerationqueries.md

 ```

 This next example is also one of the built-in `ReportGenerationQueries`.
-This example, unlike the previous is designed to be used with Reports and ScheduledReports.
+This example, unlike the previous is designed to be used with Reports.
 It summarizes the information exposed in the example above by Kubernetes namespace, and reduces the output ***REMOVED***elds down to the ones that matter for this speci***REMOVED***c use-case.

 The important things to note with this example is that it's depending on the previous `ReportGenerationQuery` and referencing the database view by using the `generationQueryViewName` template function.